Rua76/gpn_sample/README.md

 It assume you are working on midway3

-## 1. Pull gpn repository from github
+## 1. install gpn on your working environment with pip
 ```
 pip install git+https://github.com/songlab-cal/gpn.git
 ```